off99555/shabu/README.md

 # shabu
 Simple Shabu store manager web application.
 It's my Database course assignment built for local intranet usage only.

-This app looks pretty dumb but it consumed a lot of energy out of my head!
+This app looks pretty dumb but it drained a lot of energy out of my head!

 ### How I wrote this app (and my rant)